 - Situations Where these Procedures do not Apply

-- Approval of Immediate Placements of Children in Care with Connected Persons
+- Approval of Immediate Placements of Looked After Children Connected Persons

 - The Placement

 - Assessment and Approval of Connected Persons as Foster Carer